 - 2. When the module is to be mounted outside the cabinet, use the screw holes at the rear to mount horizontally or vertically (2-faced adhesive tape may be used, if preferred).
-You can bring wires out from the side or back (a round breakout is also available on the back).
-When you complete the module's mounting and wiring, you should install the module's cover (with label affixed, as indicated next). - Affix the 4285/4286 connections label (supplied separately) to the inside of the VIP Module's cover if the cover is used.
+The wires can be brought out from the side or back of the cabinet (a round breakout is also available on the back).
+When the mounting and wiring of the module is complete, the module's cover can be attached (with label affixed, as indicated next). - 3.
+Affix the 4285/4286 connections label (supplied separately) to the inside of the VIP Module's cover, if the cover is used.
 Otherwise, affix the label to the inside of the control cabinet's door.